-- Possible Cause: You might have clicked No or Deny when prompted to accept the security certificate. - Action: Click Logout to log out of the current session, then close the browser.
-Try reconnecting from a fresh instance of the browser.
+Possible Cause: You might have clicked No or Deny when prompted to accept the security reconnecting from a fresh instance of the browser.
 Click OK when prompted to accept the security certificate.
 If the problem persists, clear the browser cache and then try reconnecting.